DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI.md

 # The <rados-namespace> is optional and represents a radosNamespace in the pool.
 # If any given, all of the rbd images, snapshots, and other metadata will be
 # stored within the radosNamespace.
-# NOTE: The given radosNamespace must already exists in the pool.
+# NOTE: The given radosNamespace must already exist in the pool.
 # NOTE: Make sure you don't add radosNamespace option to a currently in use
 # configuration as it will cause issues.
 # The field "cephFS.subvolumeGroup" is optional and defaults to "csi".